IBM/microservices-traffic-management-using-istio/README.md

 ## 1. Deploy sample BookInfo application on Kubernetes

-In this part, you will be using the BookInfo Application that can be deployed on a Kubernetes Cluster.
+In this part, we will be using the sample BookInfo Application that comes as default with Istio code base.

 * Deploy the BookInfo Application in your Cluster
 ```bash